 2) assess the implications of such processes and interactions with external actors and institutions for realizing the potential of SSE as a distinctive approach to development.

 From a policy perspective, UNRISD’s inquiry aims to give more visibility to SSE in UN policy debates.
 We bring to the attention of policy makers key findings and recommendations from researchers around the world on the potential and limits of SSE, its role in addressing contemporary development challenges, and its place in facilitating the implementation of the 2030 Agenda and the Sustainable Development Goals (SDGs) A key project activity was the international conference on the Potential and Limits of Social and Solidarity Economy held in Geneva on 6-8 May 2013.
 Some 300 participants from 35 countries representing academia, the UN development community, SSE practitioners as well as NGOs and civil society attended.
 The conference was organized in collaboration with the ILO and UN-NGLS.
 The creation of the UN Inter-Agency Task Force on SSE was an outcome of the conference.

 UNRISD also conducted research on social and solidarity finance through the organization of a workshop on Social and Solidarity Finance: Tensions, Opportunities and Transformative Potential and subsequent publications.

-- Feminist Analysis of Social and Solidarity Economy Practices: Views from Latin America and India under the coordination of the Graduate Institute of International and Development Studies (IHEID) in Geneva and is funded by the Swiss Network for International Studies (SNIS).
+- Feminist Analysis of Social and Solidarity Economy Practices: Views from Latin America and India.
+The project is conducted in collaboration with the Graduate Institute of International and Development Studies (IHEID) in Geneva and is funded by the Swiss Network for International Studies (SNIS).

 As part of its research project, UNRISD has released a series of SSE-related materials and outputs: